kaist-cs101/kaist-cs101.github.io/documents/main.md

 **Note that if you look at other’s HW program code, it will be considered as cheating.**

+### Pass exam
+In the first week of the semester, we offer a "Pass Exam", which students who have already learnt programming can take to fulfill the CS101 requirement.
+The pass exam consists of a 90 minutes written exam, followed by a 90 minutes programming exam.
+The written exam is closed book, and covers programming in Python as taught in CS101, but without the _cs1robots, cs1media, and cs1graphics_ modules.
+The programming exam is open book (only printed material).
+You will use a computer in the lab room, but will have access only to the PyCharm or IDLE environment (no internet access).
+If you pass the exam with a B- or better, you can choose to accept the score as your CS101 score, or to give up the score and take the CS101 course.

 ### Repeating students (Course retake policy)